 Give an Example of Your Problem Solving Skills

 Your caterer can’t get past the traffic.
-The band you’ve booked has just informed you that there aren’t enough outlets for their instruments and amplifiers.
+A bartender bailed at the last moment.
+The musician you’ve booked has just informed you that there aren’t enough outlets for their instruments and amplifiers.
 What are you going to do now?
 These are just a few examples of the struggles that someone in your position may face.
 To get the job you want, you’ll have to show that you can deal with any curveball without letting your guests down.
 You could include a brief description:

 “I was recently able to save a corporate event after a power outage rendered the original venue unusable.
 I contacted several hotels in the area and was able to secure the use of their ballroom and two conference rooms.
 My assistant then made new transportation arrangements for out of town guests.
 Later, the event received a very favorable write up on the society page.”

 Need more ideas on how to talk about your skill sets?
 Check out cover letter examples from other industries that our ninja team penned.

 Cover Letter Sample for Event Coordinators – .docx Format

 Here is a quick example of what a professional cover letter might look like.
 Feel free to take the general structure we’ve provided, and use your own words.

 Event Coordinator Cover Letter Example – Text Format